MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 At the time of this writing, 27 leap seconds have been added since the practice of inserting leap seconds began in 1972.
 The International Earth Rotation and Reference Systems Service (IERS) determines when a leap second will be added.
 Adding a leap second is referred to as a "leap second insertion".
 When a leap second is inserted, the time, as it nears midnight, proceeds from 23 hours 59 minutes 59 seconds to 23 hours 59 minutes 60 seconds (the inserted leap second), and then to 0 hours 0 minutes 0 seconds (midnight).
 In the past, leap seconds have been added on June 30 or December 31.

 UTC time, by definition, starts out 10 seconds behind TAI (atomic time).
-Ten seconds was added in 1972 to TAI time to accomodate for the leap seconds the had accumulated by that point.
-Given the insertion of an additional 27 leap seconds since then, UTC time is currently 37 seconds behind TAI (atomic clock) time.
+10 seconds were added in 1972 to TAI time to accommodate for the leap seconds the had accumulated by that point.
+Given the insertion of an another 27 leap seconds since then, UTC time is currently 37 seconds behind TAI (atomic clock) time.

 `is_clock(utc_clock)` returns **true**.